-This article explains the concept of chaos theory in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+This article explains the concept of Chaos Theory in a practical way.
+After reading you will understand the basics of this powerful strategy and cause effect tool.

 What may appear to be negligible, can lead to large effects on the entire system.